 Corticospinal excitability (CSE).
 Figure 3 illustrates the trial-by-trial moving average of CSE (window length = 2 trials) for CS+ and CS−, averaged across participants, separately for the contralateral and ipsilateral hemispheres.
 Descriptively, following the first acquisition trial, reduced CSE for the CS+ relative to the CS− is evident throughout acquisition and reversal, but only in the hemisphere contralateral to the predicted pain location.
 In contrast, no clear discrimination between CS+ and CS− is observed in the ipsilateral hemisphere during acquisition.
 Interestingly, during reversal, the ipsilateral hemisphere appears to show a modest differentiation between CS+ and CS−, although this effect is less pronounced and less consistent than in the contralateral hemisphere.
 Such effect may reflect the reversal in CS+/US spatial contingencies between left and right pain locations across phases.

+To further quantify the dynamic nature of prediction updating, we conducted a follow-up analysis on the reversal phase, to investigate within-phase changes in CSE.
+Specifically, reversal trials were divided into early (first 10 trials) and late segments (second 10 trials), and, for each participant, mean CSE was computed separately for each segment.
+The 2 (CS Type: CS+, CS−) × 2 (Reversal Segment: Early, Late) × 2 (Laterality: Ipsilateral, Contralateral Hemisphere) repeated-measures ANOVA revealed no significant main effect or interaction involving the factor Reversal Segment (all ps ≥ .149), indicating that mean CSE did not significantly change between the early and late portions of the reversal phase.